 For my shaped facing I am going to use fusible interfacing.
-Any shaped facing should be interfaced to help the garment to maintain the clean finish.
+Any shaped facing should be interfaced to help the garment to maintain a clean finish.
 So it’s necessary to know the different types of interfacing and their uses when sewing facings.

 My fabric is 100% silk, and for this fabric I like to use Pellon sheer-knit specialty apparel fusible.
 This interfacing is 2 way stretchable, it’s made for soft knit fabrics but it’s compatible with a wide range of fabrics.
 I like to use it for woven silks also.
-It doesn’t require pre shrinking.
+It doesn’t require pre-shrinking.